Budget 2017 Fails to Deliver

 This March the Liberal Government has introduced the federal budget for 2017, and unfortunately it fails to deliver for families, and hinders Canada’s ability to grow competitively.
 Canadians work hard for their money and need a jobs plan; instead the Liberals decided to implement higher taxes and more debt that will have to be paid off by future generations.

 General and Government Spending:

 This Liberal Government continues to break promises made during the campaign and this budget is no exception.
 This year’s budget details the Governments plan on running a deficit of $29 billion dollars.
-Instead of running ‘modest’ deficits of $10 Billion dollars as and return to a balanced budget by 2019-20 as promised, the Liberals have instead nearly tripled that amount, abandoning the intention to balance the budget before the next election.
-In fact the long term projections that have been released by Finance Canada suggested that the Federal Government at current spending levels will be unable to balance the budget until at least 2050-51, creating inter-generational debt.
+Instead of running ‘modest’ deficits of $10 Billion dollars and returning to a balanced budget by 2019-20 as promised, the Liberals have instead nearly tripled that amount, abandoning the intention to balance the budget before the next election.
+In fact, the long term projections that have been released by Finance Canada suggested that the Federal Government at current spending levels will be unable to balance the budget until at least 2050-51, creating inter-generational debt.
 As a member of the Conservative Opposition, I will continue to hold this Government to account and stand up for the Canadian taxpayer.

 What budget 2017 means for families:

 Budget 2017 fails to deliver for families.
 Families needed a jobs plan and instead they got higher taxes and more debt that will have to be paid off for future generations.
 Unfortunately, there is nothing in this Liberal budget that puts more money in the pockets of hardworking Canadian families.
 Instead, the Liberal tax hikes will make it harder for struggling families to make ends meet.
 The budget cancels tax credits for public transit, child care spaces, insurance cooperatives, and gifts of medicine to charities.
 This comes in addition to the elimination of the Children’s Fitness and Arts Tax credit detailed in last year’s budget.